oboukli/misc-problem-solutions/docs/developer_notes.md

 A list of vcpkg-managed dependencies can be seen in the manifest file `vcpkg.json`.

+## Performance benchmarking

+Basic performance benchmarking is provided.
+The benchmarks mostly cover one complexity case (e.g. worst-case complexity) and are not necessarily statistically rigorous.

+Benchmark code depends on an independent, free and open-source framework.

 ## Quality assurance

 ### Type safety and const-correctness